SebastianErfort/notes_public/tech/productivity/obsidian/Obsidian.md

 1. tags
 1. cssclass

 You are can add more YAML metadata but it’s not natively processed by Obsidian.
-However, this can still be useful if you’re using plugins like [[Dataview]] or other programs like [[Pandoc]].[^2]
+However, this can still be useful if you’re using plugins like [[DataView]] or other programs like [[Pandoc]].[^2]

 ## [[HTML]]